khh-huang/test-github-statuses/README.md

 # test-github-statuses

-A repository setup to experiment the use of Status API
+A repository setup to experiment the use of Status API.

+Add one more line and commit to trigger the webhook!